face-hh/griddycode/README.md

 ### MEDIUM PRIORITY
 - An option in the settings menu (`CTRL` + `,`) to change the font;
+- The current limit for lines is ~1600.
+If the cursor moves past that amount, the `CodeEdit` node will activate its scrolling, making the camera bug & go out of view.
+A limit should be implemented so that the camera won't go out of screen.

 ### LOW PRIORITY
 - Making the cat jumping video in the settings menu fade in/out along the actual menu.
 Currently it ignores the transition;